kagurazakayashi/EvernightBoard/README.md

 #### Other Suggestions

-- Temporarily disable the phone's lock screen function.
+- In situations where operation is inconvenient, temporarily disabling the phone's lock screen and placing the app icon on the home screen or an easily accessible location allows you to return to the application screen more effortlessly.
-- Place the app icon on the home screen or in an easy-to-launch location.
+- The app fully supports TalkBack and VoiceOver, which can be used to read text aloud.

 ### Getting Started